 "Trump’s Approach to the Future of the Fuel Economy and Emissions Regulation – And some Alternatives"

-The R Street Institute hosts a panel on the Transportation Sector and how it might benefit from Clean Tax Cuts (CTC).
+The R Street Institute, in close collaboration with the Grace Richardson Fund, is hosting a panel on the Transportation Sector and how it might benefit from Clean Tax Cuts (CTC).

 Date and Time: April 14, 2017, 12-1:30pm